KDE/documentation-develop-kde-org/HIG/source/components/navigation/toolbar.rst

 -  A toolbar should contain only a few, frequently used operations.
    The number of operations should not exceed 3.
--  Do not group with separators.
+-  Don't group with separators.
--  Execute operations immediately; do not require additional input.
+-  Execute operations immediately; don't require additional input.
--  Do not hide toolbars or make them configurable.
+-  Don't hide toolbars or make them configurable.
 -  Toolbars can be responsive.
 If there is not enough space to display all the buttons, an overflow menu is shown instead.